 Leadership:

-Leadership is a fundamental element in business success and achieving organisation Change Adoption is no different.
-Leaders are in a position of influence in the organisation and employees will expect them to take responsibility for driving the change.
-Leaders articulate and communicate the vision, the business case, strategy, what success looks like and emulate the new required behaviours.
-They should be the key Change Agents of the organisation, preparing and enthusing their employees for change.
+Leadership is a fundamental element in business success, and achieving organisational change adoption is no different.
+Leaders are in a position of influence in the organisation, and employees will expect them to take responsibility for driving the change.
+Leaders articulate and communicate the vision, the business case, the strategy, what success looks like, and emulate the new required behaviours.
+They should be the key change agents of the organisation, preparing and enthusing their employees for change.
 They should work closely with the change team and sponsor, constantly communicating the change through its implementation.
 Like the sponsor, they should recognise and reward positive behaviour but also intervene if there is resistance.

 Processes:

-Strong business results can be achieved by aligning people, processes and systems and this should be a focus area of the change management approach.
-A business process is a collection of related, structured activities, steps or tasks that produce a specific organisational goal, service or product for a client or customer.
-Clearly defined processes allow organisations to produce quality work and products consistently which should increase customer satisfaction and profits.
+Strong business results can be achieved by aligning people, processes, and systems, and this should be a focus area of the change management approach.
+A business process is a collection of related, structured activities, steps, or tasks that produce a specific organisational goal, service, or product for a client or customer.
+Clearly defined processes allow organisations to produce quality work and products consistently, which should increase customer satisfaction and profits.
 Inversely, processes with variation and waste cause customer complaints due to poor product quality or bad service.
-In turn this reduces profit, wastes resources and creates other knock on effects.
-Having capable efficient processes operated by competent people should be a change goal.
-Aligned employees and processes working in unison requires continuous process improvement, clearly document processes with KPIs and fully trained competent operators.
+In turn, this reduces profit, wastes resources, and creates other knock on effects.
+Having capable, efficient processes operated by competent people should be a change goal.
+Aligned employees and processes working in unison require continuous process improvement, clearly documented processes with KPIs, and fully trained, competent operators.

 Systems:

 There are many ways of describing organisational systems.
-For the purposes of Change Adoption within an organisation, it is an organised, purposeful structure that consists of interrelated and interdependent elements.
-These elements (vary from organisation to organisation) repeatedly influence one another directly or indirectly to maintain their activity and the existence of the system to achieve their goal.
-These systems have inputs (employees, resources, technologies, etc.), processes (see above) and outputs.
-The outputs will be tangible results produced by the processes within the system such as a specific organisational goal, service or product.
-Other outputs could be changes in employee works roles, groups or functions.
-For Change Adoption to be successful, no change can be implemented in isolation as it will have an impact on the elements of the overall system in some way.
+For the purposes of change adoption within an organisation, it is an organised, purposeful structure that consists of interrelated and interdependent elements.
+These elements (which vary from organisation to organisation) repeatedly influence one another, either directly or indirectly, to maintain their activity and the existence of the system to achieve their goal.
+These systems have inputs (employees, resources, technologies, etc.), processes (see above), and outputs.
+The outputs will be tangible results produced by the processes within the system, such as a specific organisational goal, service, or product.
+Other outputs could be changes in employee roles, groups, or functions.
+For change adoption to be successful, no change can be implemented in isolation, as it will have an impact on the elements of the overall system in some way.

-To ensure Change Adoption and that the project provides ROI benefits delivery and improved operating performance, a structured approach to change should be embraced.
-A structured Change Management Framework will support managed change and align the employee and the organisation.
-From the start, the framework can ensure the change programme and projects are aligned to strategy, through to Change Adoption.
-This will sustain the change at the future improved 'B' state ensuring ROI.
+To ensure change adoption and ensure that the project provides ROI benefits and improved operating performance, a structured approach to change should be embraced.
+A structured change management framework will support managed change and align the employee and the organisation.
+From the start, the framework can ensure the change programme and projects are aligned to strategy, through to change adoption.
+This will sustain the change in the future in an in an improved 'B' state, ensuring ROI.

 Peter consults, speaks, and writes on the Leadership of Change®.

-Ranked #2 Business Strategy Global Thought Leader: Top 50 Global Thought Leaders and Influencers on Change Management (Dec 2020) by Thinkers360.
+Ranked #1 Business Strategy Global Thought Leader: Top 50 Global Thought Leaders and Influencers on Business Strategy (2022) by Thinkers360.

-Ranked #2 Leadership Global Thought Leader: Top 50 Global Thought Leaders and Influencers on Change Management (Aug 2020) by Thinkers360.
+Ranked #6 Leadership Global Thought Leader: Top 50 Global Thought Leaders and Influencers on Leadership (April 2024) by Thinkers360.

 Business Book Ranking